Fees and Service Costs

 with the exception of Injunctions, which are processed in accordance with

-TO FILE A CASE WE STRONGLY RECOMMEND THAT YOU COME INTO THE CLERK & COMPTROLLER'S OFFICE DURING THE MORNING HOURS.
-THIS WILL ALLOW THE COURT TIME TO REVIEW THE PETITION AND THE CLERK TIME TO PROCESS THE DOCUMENTS FOR DISTRIBUTION TO THE SHERIFF’S OFFICE FOR SERVICE.
+TO FILE AN INJUNCTION, WE STRONGLY RECOMMEND THAT YOU COME INTO THE CLERK & COMPTROLLER'S OFFICE DURING MORNING BUSINESS HOURS.
+ALL PETITIONS FOR PROTECTIVE INJUNCTIONS MUST BE FILED BEFORE 4:00 P.M.
+FOR SAME DAY PROCESSING.
+THIS WILL ALLOW THE COURT TIME TO REVIEW THE CASE, AND THE CLERK TIME TO PROCESS THE DOCUMENTS.
+FOR AFTER HOURS PROCEDURES, PLEASE REFER TO AO 2012-054.
+AFTER HOURS MEANS, AFTER 4:00 P.M.
+AND BEFORE 8:30 A.M.
+ON A REGULAR WORK DAY, OR AT ANYTIME DURING A HOLIDAY OR WEEKEND DAY.

 You may be instructed to return to the Clerk & Comptroller's Office at the end of the day to receive your copies of any orders signed by the Judge.